cassiechew/doorsteps-coding-challenge/README.md

 yarn prisma generate
 ```

+#### Frontend

-Then go into the frontend folder from the project folder and run
+Go into the frontend folder from the project folder and run

 ```
 yarn